5 August, 2019

 Tabletop RPGs are old.
 Very old.
 Older than me, and I’m ancient by internet standards.
 But this has some advantages, because it’s given RPers who play tabletop RPGs a lot of time to think about roleplaying.

 And it wasn’t always swords and fireballs.
 David Wesely created a game called “Braunstein” that was about people trying to run a city with players heading up different factions.
 This was roleplaying in its purest form: playing a role that isn’t you.
-As I’ve posted before, this lead to games like Chainmail and then Dungeons & Dragons that kicked off the tabletop industry we know today.
+As I’ve posted before, this lead to games like Blackmoor (based on Chainmail rules but adding a lot of innovation) and then that lead to Dungeons & Dragons that kicked off the tabletop industry we know today.

 And they’ve developed over the years, from games that require you to understand things like riddles to proceed, to games where you use game mechanics to help shape the store in your favor.